 A friend of mine, who claims to be suitably unimpressed by my boasting but whom I know well enough to assume that he is merely jealous (ha!), insists that my visit to North Korea shouldn’t count as I didn’t a) spend the night there, b) eat a meal there, or c) go to the bathroom there.
 Wait a minute, since when were those the rules that determined if a visit counts as an official country to check off (or add to) the list?!

 What about visiting, say, Bora Bora if you’ve already been to France?
 Does that count as a new country?
 Or Greenland, if you’ve previously overnighted in Denmark?
 What about the British Isles?
 Few will argue that Ireland isn’t its own country, but most Scotsmen, Welshmen, and Northern Irish will passionately insist that Scotland, Wales, and Northern Ireland are countries.
 Does HM Queen Elizabeth II know this?
 Does the word “country” mean something different in that part of the world?
 You can cross freely from England into Wales and not be any the wiser if it weren’t for county or road signs to point out otherwise.
-Then again, I learned whilst visiting Cardiff in 2011 that the Celtic language of Welsh is required learning in all Wales schools…but it certainly isn’t in nearby England.
+Then again, I learned whilst visiting Cardiff in 2011 that the Celtic language of Welsh is required learning in all Wales schools…but it certainly isn’t in nearby England, even though both places comprise the United Kingdom.
 What gives?

 I decided – and I think this is fair – that Hong Kong, Macau, and the PRC constitute separate countries – but that the United Kingdom “countries” are really just four territories that are part of a bigger “mother” country.
 For me, it gives me a country count advantage in the case of “Greater China” and a disadvantage in the case of the UK.
 But I’m counting North Korea, damn it – all 15 minutes of it!